 Who are CAMHS?

 CAMHS stands for Child and Adolescent Mental Health Services (CAMHS).
-We support young people aged 0-18 (or up to 24 if you have been in the care system) who are experiencing mental health difficulties and are finding it hard to cope with everyday life
+We support young people aged 0 to 18 years who are experiencing mental health difficulties and are finding it hard to cope with everyday life.

 Our teams are made up of a variety of professionals.
 Many are called CAMHS practitioners and have a nursing, social work, or support worker background.
-There are also Clinical Psychologists, CAMHS Psychiatrists and Peer Support Workers in each team.
-Peer Support Workers are people with lived experience of mental health challenges and accessing CAMHS themselves.
+There are also:

 CAMHS Core Team

 Core CAMHS is a team of trained Mental Health Practitioners and Assistant Practitioners from various clinical backgrounds.
 These include: